-In the 1990’s, the ‘second generation’ 2G mobile phone systems appeared, the first digital cellular network, bigger and better than 1G.
+In the 1990’s, the ‘second generation’ 2G mobile phone systems appeared, the first digital cellular network, larger and better than 1G.
 The initial requirements for this network defined by the European Conference of Postal and Telecommunications Administrations and the European Telecommunications Standards Institute (CEPT/ETSI) were: more efficiency on the radio frequency usage, QoS, Numbering ITU-T and signaling protocol in the network.

-This generation introduced the Global System for Mobile Communications (GSM) architecture in 1991, enabling more users per channel with the time division multiple access (TDMA) technique, but still required a large gap of spectrum between users to avoid interference.
-This architecture can be seen in figure 2.2 and it’s divided into three parts: Mobile Station (MS), Base Station Subsystem (BSS) and Switching Subsystem (NSS).
+This generation introduced the Global System for Mobile Communications (GSM) architecture in 1991, enabling more users per channel with the Time Division Multiple Access (TDMA) technique, but still required a large gap of spectrum between users to avoid interference.
+This architecture can be seen in figure 2.2 and it’s divided into three parts: Mobile Station (MS), Base Station Subsystem (BSS) and Network Switching Subsystem (NSS).
 The first one consists of Mobile Equipment (ME) and a Subscriber Identity Module (SIM) containing the subscriber identity, a password (PIN), subscription information such as last received/dialed numbers, last visited location area and more commonly used for authentication and other security procedures.

-The BSS is composed by a base station controller (BSC) and one or more base transceiver station (BTS), placed in the center of a geographic area covered by a base station and maps transceivers and antennas to the cell, called cell.
-The cell size is defined based on the BTS’s transmitting power.
-BSC manages radio resources of BTS’s and handles BTS and MS power control, handovers, channel allocation and it also gathers the traffic towards the MSC [6].
+The BSS is composed by a base station controller (BSC) and one or more base transceiver station (BTS), placed in the center of a geographic area covered by a base station and maps transceivers.
+The cell size is defined based on the BTSs transmitting power.
+BSC manages radio resources of the BTSs and handles the BTSs and the MS power control, handovers, channel allocation and it also gathers the traffic towards the MSC [6].

 At last the NSS is composed by the Mobile Switching Center (MSC) containing four databases: Home Location Register (HLR), Visitor Location Register (VLR), Authentication Center (AuC) and Equipment Identity Register (EiR) and the Gateway MSC.
 The MSC manages the communication between the mobiles and the fixed network, handles authentication and registration from connections with subsystem databases.
 The HLR maintains permanent information about the subscribers of a GSM network and tracks the location and state of the mobile terminal within the network, the VLR maintains temporary information about the subscribers registered on a GSM network and keeps up-to-date information about the location of the user within the network, the AuC is responsible for the authentication of the subscribers, maintains the encryption algorithms, the secret key for each subscriber and generates the session keys.
 Finally, the EiR provides security mechanisms and keeps a list of the authorized/blocked mobile equipments.